This course may be taken prior to or during the same term.

 All credentials and documents submitted become the property of the University of West Florida.
 The originals or copies of the originals will not be returned to the applicant or forwarded to another institution, agency, or person.

 If it is found that an applicant has made a false or fraudulent statement or a deliberate omission on the application for admission, the residency statement, or any other accompanying documents or statements, the applicant may be denied admission.
 If the student is already enrolled when the fraud is discovered, the case will be adjudicated using the procedures specified for violations of the UWF Student Conduct System as contained in the Student Handbook.

 The University shall evaluate an applicant's previous conduct to determine whether offering the applicant admission is in the best interest of the University.
 Applicants with a record of previous misconduct at an educational institution or criminal conduct will be evaluated during the admission process in accordance with UWF/REG 3.003.

 Applicants are admitted to the University only for the semester for which they apply.
-Students who do not enroll in the semester for which they have been admitted and want consideration for a different semester must reapply for admission and pay another application processing fee.
+Students who do not enroll in the semester for which they have been admitted and want consideration for a different semester must reapply for admission.
+The application processing fee can be transferred within 3 semesters.
 Applicants will be considered for admission under the policies in effect at that time.
 Admission is not automatic.
 If an applicant has attended, or is currently attending, another collegiate institution since the submission of the previous application, the applicant must indicate the institution on the new application and provide an official transcript of all work attempted.

 Applicants for graduate admission must provide the Graduate School with the following documents: